 Torun Dewan

 I am a political scientist at the London School of Economics.
-My main research is in political economy and in the formal and empirical analysis of parties,legislatures and executives.
-My current research includes studies of leadership, ministerial turnover, and political careers.
-On these pages you can find information on my research and teaching and download some of my working papers and published articles.
-For a short CV, click here.
+My main research is in political economy and in the application of theory to decisionmaking in political parties,legislatures and by leaders.
+On these pages you can find brief details on my research and download some of my published articles and working papers.You can find a short CV by clicking here.
+I am the Director of the Political Science and Political Economy group.
+We hold a weekly research seminar and an annual conference (jointly hosted with New York University).

 Contact: